sanamlimbu/sanamlimbu/README.md

 ### Hi there 👋

-I am a Software Engineer based in Perth.
+I am a Software Developer based in Perth📍.
 I have a solid technical background and demonstrated history of delivering high-quality web applications.

 I am comfortable with following tech:
 - ReactJS